openai/miniF2F/README.md

 Each file (whose name use `_` instead of `-`) contains the problem statement defined as a theorem whose name must match the file name, optionally with a proof for it as well as the necessary imports.
 Lemmas can be added to support ground-truth proofs.

+Please use `lean/scripts/lint_style.py` to check all the statements pass the linter.
+You could also make use of `lean/scripts/simple_formatter.sh` to do some basic formatting.

 The `lean` folder is released under the Apache License (so that it is aligned with Lean's mathlib license).